ukituki/kata-camp-taskmaster/steps/1-prd/README.md

 ## Next Step

-Once your PRD is ready, proceed to [Step 2: Install Taskmaster & Learn Basics](../2-tm-basics/README.md)
+Once your PRD is ready, proceed to [Step 2: Initialize Taskmaster & Parse PRD](../2-initialize-and-parse/README.md) to transform your PRD into actionable tasks!